Visual Tools

 Confusing P(AB)P(A \mid B) with P(BA)P(B \mid A) is especially widespread and can completely reverse the meaning of a statement.
 It is also common to assume independence implicitly, treating conditioning as irrelevant without justification.

 Being explicit about what is known and what space is being considered helps avoid these errors.
+The table below names each pitfall, the specific way reasoning breaks down, and the corrective habit that prevents it.

 Why Conditional Probability Matters